stonesilver/lendsqr-fe-test/README.md

 # Lendsqr frontend engineer test

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built with Typescript, React and SCSS.

 ## To run this on your local machine